Indiphile/DE-Africa-docs-/README.md

 # Archive ODC Product/Datasets (in beta)

-- This is repository contain script for archiving odc datasets.
-According to the [ODC API REFERENCE](https://datacube-core.readthedocs.io/en/latest/api/indexed-data/dataset-querying.html) ODC datasets can be archive and later restored.
+- This is repository contains scripts for archiving odc datasets.
+According to the [ODC API REFERENCE DOCS](https://datacube-core.readthedocs.io/en/latest/api/indexed-data/dataset-querying.html) ODC datasets can be archived and later restored.

 ## WARNING
  - ODC datasets can be restored using **dataset ids**, that means, **datasets ids** must stored before the archiving process.